JnnyRdng/animanagement/README.md

 # Brief

-Build software to help a vet surgery manage their vets and animals
+The brief is to create software to help a vet surgery manage their vets and animals.
+This is a full-stack web app built with flask that uses RESTful routes and CRUD actions.

+---

-# Build notes
+### Build notes

-Dependencies: Flask, psycopg2
+#### Dependencies: Flask, psycopg2, postgres

 In Terminal: